How Do Events Reveal the Buying Committee?

 How do events reveal the buying committee?

-Events surface the cross-functional behaviors that form a purchase decision.
-The technical stakeholder stress-tests feasibility.
-The economic buyer sizes an investment.
-The champion builds an internal coalition.
-Those behaviors are the buying committee becoming visible.
-Those behaviors appear weeks before the deal appears in any pipeline report.
+Events surface the cross-functional behaviors that form a purchase decision: the technical stakeholder stress-testing feasibility, the economic buyer sizing an investment, the champion building an internal coalition.
+Those behaviors are the buying committee becoming visible, weeks before the deal appears in any pipeline report.

 What is event compression?